Zunaeed-Imran/Redux_Bangla_tutorial/README.md

 - `npm install redux`
 - with this command we install this repository for redux.

+### what we need in this practice.
+- we need `Redux Thunk` for 'fetching' data and `axios`
+- we need to install redux, for Middleware logger.

 #### Done Task For Today
 - Learinng fetch data using redux-thunk.